San2biswas/L2D/L2D_RPS/Documents/L2D_RPS_GDD.md

 ### Gameplay
 - navigation
-    > mouse click
+    > mouse

     > keyboard

     > gamepad

 - goal
-    Win all the round to finish the game.
+    > Win all the round to finish the game.

 - consequences
-    If player win in RPS will move forward and if loose will go backward.
+    > If player win in RPS will move forward and if loose will go backward.
 Same goes for others.

 - interaction
-    touch finish line to win the match.
+    > touch finish line to win the match.

 ### Features
 - single screen divided into 2 view